Duke Fakir: Personal life

 Fakir lived in the Palmer Park section of Detroit with his second wife Piper Gibson, who he was married to for 50 years.
-As of 2024, he had seven children (one of these having preceded him in death), thirteen grandchildren, and nine great-grandchildren.
+As of 2024, he had seven children (one of them having preceded him in death), thirteen grandchildren, and nine great-grandchildren.

 Fakir attributed his upbringing in Detroit as a strong influence in his choice to pursue his music career.
 Detroit is "full of churches.
 It's one of those cities in which gospel music has always been prevalent, jazz music had always been prevalent.
 Back in the day this was a jazz town...
 And when I was born we went to church, just like a couple of the other guys, so we sang all our lives pretty much... my mother worked at church and my cousins and I, we all went to choir, we grew up there."

 Both Renaldo Benson and Fakir received scholarships to attend the same college and were preparing to enter.
 However, the group received their first professional singing engagement during the summer of 1954 in Flint, Michigan, took a gamble, and decided to pursue their music career instead.

 After the group had completed their tour of Europe in December 1988, Fakir and the other Tops were originally scheduled to return to the U.S. from London via the Pan Am Flight 103, which crashed over Lockerbie, Scotland, after a terrorist bomb was detonated on the plane, killing all on board.
-They eventually missed the flight due to a prolonged filming of their performance on the British television show Top of the Pops.
+They missed the flight due to a prolonged filming of their performance on the British television show Top of the Pops.

 Fakir was close friends with fellow Motown artist Mary Wilson of the Supremes until her death in 2021.
 The two were romantically linked and briefly engaged in 1964; however, their music careers were still developing and they decided it would be best to call it off.
 They appeared on Chicago's You and Me This Morning in 2013 to promote the Mary Wilson Holiday Spectacular With Special Guests The Four Tops.
 At the show they performed "Baby, It's Cold Outside" together.

 In January 2023, it was reported that the U.S. Treasury Department was seeking $500,000 in unpaid taxes from Fakir.

 Fakir died of heart failure at his Detroit home on July 22, 2024, at the age of 88.